jacky1999cn2000/aws-lambda-learning/tipsaboutlambda/README.md

+# Tips about Lambda

-# What Saved in Memory
+### What saved in memory

-### Since lambda function was run in container, anything saved outside the handler can be considered as global memory (*in the first snippet below, 'ITEMS_TO_PROCESS' array can be read and modifired from any lambda function the is run on the container.
+Since lambda function was run in container, anything saved outside the handler can be considered as global memory (*in the first snippet below, 'ITEMS_TO_PROCESS' array can be read and modifired from any lambda function the is run on the container.
 If the function uses this array for future dictation of events, one function may wind up processing events pushed to the array from another function that has executed on the same container*), so don't save anything sensitive outside the handler.

 ```javascript
 var ITEMS_TO_PROCESS = [];